Find out more & book online at 3btraining.com

 You might notice an expiration date on your NRSWA card.

-The NRSWA card is typically valid for five years and as the expiration date is approaching, you need to renew your card to make sure it’s compliant with recent regulations.
+The NRSWA card is typically valid for two years and as the expiration date is approaching, you need to renew your card to make sure it’s compliant with recent regulations.

 It’s important to bear in mind that if there is more than one unit on your card, these units could expire on different dates.